curateteaching/digitalpedagogy/keywords/classroom.md

 From the point of view of this collection, classroom could be a term that connotes not just a "learning space," but a "*school* learning space."
 But as Ewan MacIntosh notes, "learning doesn't happen only in classrooms" (n. pag.).
 If we alter our definition of "classroom" to include "any setting where multiple individuals might be teaching or learning over both time and space," then we will need to both reconsider our notion of the real/virtual learning divide and acknowledge the complexity of learning interactions in both online and face-to-face settings.
 We will also need to move beyond school learning spaces and consider more carefully the complex trajectories of learning activities as they happen in the world.

-This collection brings together a handful of resources that cross boundaries between online and face-to-face classrooms that may help teachers to think about not just the tools we use when we compose and learn, but also how the spaces where we compose and learn (whether in school or outside of it) shape our productions and the ways we understand ourselves as literate learners.
-These resources move across four different topical categories, which might help to situate thinking about classrooms along a continuum from virtual to face-to-face:
+This collection brings together a handful of resources that cross boundaries between online and face-to-face classrooms to help teachers and their students to think intentionally about not just the tools we use when we compose and learn, but also how the spaces where we compose and learn (whether in school or outside of it) shape our productions and the ways we understand ourselves as literate learners.
+Because, for the humanities classroom, course plans and activities that focus students on the impact of space are not prevalent, many of the artifacts below are instead resources to help teachers to begin to do some of this important thinking -- not so much to make every class a class ABOUT the classroom, but to make sure that we teach with attentiveness to tools and spaces.
+These resources move across four different topical categories, which situate thinking about classrooms along a continuum from virtual to face-to-face:

 **Classroom Design and Its Impacts on Learning**: In post-secondary education settings, teachers usually do not have classroom spaces where they stay all day (unlike many K-12 instructors), so the focus on learning environments becomes much more institutionalized, and the focus on learning technologies across multiple classrooms comes to the forefront.
 However, post-secondary teachers can still learn to think (with their students) about classroom spaces, and how the spaces and tools we use can impact our learning.